elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The distinction is that var is function scoped, whereas let is block scoped.
 If used outside of a function, it is called a global variable.</div><br />
-  <div><strong>Technical Response:</strong> Both var and let get used for variable declaration in JavaScript.
+  <div><strong>Technical Response:</strong> We use both var and let for variable declaration in JavaScript.
 However, the distinction is that var is function scoped and let is block scoped.
 When compared to let, a variable declared using var is considered defined throughout the program.
   </div>
   </div>
 </details>